reecemartin/leetcode-solution-space/11-remove-element/readme.txt

 I foolishly wrote the function a few times trying to combine the counting logic with the logic for moving elements.
 In reality I just needed to think the problem through (we are really just "sliding" numbers over and every time we see a val or slide a number we get more room to slide) once I did this it worked well but with poor speed and meh memory performance.

+Turns out my terrible time performance was just about including a print statement I left in.